What is an immersive Arabic course?

 What is the difference between Saifi’s intensive courses and SIASP?

-Do the fees include extra-curricular activities and field trips?
+Do the fees include extracurricular activities and field trips?

 Yes.
 All the extracurricular activities and field trips are included in the fees.